 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This romantic suspense is a paperback edition was published by Pocket Star on November 24, 2009 and has 374 pages.
+This romantic suspense is a paperback edition that was published by Pocket Star on November 24, 2009 and has 374 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include Deadly Promises, Unspeakable, Unforgivable, Snapped, Twisted, Scorched, Exposed, Thread of Fear
+Other books by this author which I have reviewed include Deadly Promises, Unspeakable, Unforgivable, Snapped, Twisted, Scorched, Exposed, Thread of Fear

 First in the Tracers romantic suspense series set in Austin, Texas.
 The couple focus is on Alex Lovell and Nathan Devereaux.

 Alex kind of irritates me.
 With very little actual proof, she is absolutely determined to see Craig Congan as the bad guy, and she simply accepts what her clients tell her as absolute proof.
 She never really investigates what they tell her.
 Then she gets all pissy when no one will accept her unprovable word as absolute fact.
 Arghh!